 In a medium saucepan over medium high heat, combine water and sugar.
 Bring to a simmer and stir until sugar dissolves, about 1 minute.
 Remove from heat and add butter, stirring until melted.

-Let cool for 5 minutes and then whisk in vegetable oil, vanilla extract and the scrapings from the vanilla bean.
-Quickly beat in eggs (do this quickly so they don't cook).
+Let cool completely (about 20 minutes in the fridge) and then whisk in vegetable oil, vanilla extract and the scrapings from the vanilla bean.
+Beat in eggs.
 Whisk in dry ingredients, until smooth.

 Divide batter evenly between prepared pans and bake for 25-30 minutes, or until a toothpick inserted in the center comes out clean.